webrtc/webrtc-org/web-apis/chrome/unified-plan/index.md

 In this phase, the default value of the sdpSemantics flag is “plan-b”.
 In Phase 2, we expect people who have implementations that depend on the SDP format to run tests to see if their applications work when Unified Plan is in use.
 For applications that support Firefox, we expect this to be a very simple exercise: just do as you would do for Firefox.

+The default value of the sdpSemantics flag can be changed in "chrome://flags"; look for the feature "WebRTC: Use Unified Plan SDP Semantics by default".

 ### Phase 3: Switch the default